strisys/azure-staticwebsite-behind-cloudflare/README.md

 - [`http://staticwebsitecloudflare.site`](http://staticwebsitecloudflare.site)
 - [`https://www.staticwebsitecloudflare.site`](https://www.staticwebsitecloudflare.site)

-All requests worked and used HTTPS regardless if HTTP was specified.
+All requests worked and used HTTPS regardless whether it was specified or not.

 #### <a name='4.3'>Accept Traffic from Cloudflare Only</a>

 At this point, the website could still be reached using the Azure static website URL of [`https://staticwebsitecloudflare.z13.web.core.windows.net/`](https://staticwebsitecloudflare.z13.web.core.windows.net).
-This bypassed Cloudflare defeating its purpose.
+This bypassed Cloudflare thereby defeating its purpose.
 Fortunately in Azure, on the [**Firewalls and virtual network** tab under the **Networking** blade](./src/images/55.png) for the blob service, a whitelist of accepted IP addresses can be specified.
 [Cloudflare publishes their IP addresses](https://www.cloudflare.com/ips/) which were used in this configuration.
 Once the Cloudflare IP address restrictions were in place, it was *not* possible [to reach the website](./src/images/56.png) using the Azure static website URL of [`https://staticwebsitecloudflare.z13.web.core.windows.net`](https://staticwebsitecloudflare.z13.web.core.windows.net).
 The URLs tested in the last section still still worked after these changes.

 #### <a name='4.4'>Transform Rules</a>

-The final problem that needed to be fixed was the [F security score](./src/images/57.png) from [securityheaders.io](https://securityheaders.com/?q=https%3A%2F%2Fstaticwebsitecloudflare.site&followRedirects=on).
-Cloudflare's Transform rules allowed for the specification of HTTP headers to returned given certain conditions.
-[This graphic](./src/images/58.png) shows that, given an HTTP GET or POST as request method, the following HTTP response headers are configured to be returned as part of the HTTP response.
+The final problem that needed to be fixed was the low [security header score](./src/images/57.png) from [securityheaders.io](https://securityheaders.com/?q=https%3A%2F%2Fstaticwebsitecloudflare.site&followRedirects=on).
+[Cloudflare's Transform rules](https://developers.cloudflare.com/rules/transform) allowed for the specification of HTTP headers to be returned given certain conditions.
+[This graphic](./src/images/58.png) shows that, given an `HTTP GET` or `HTTP POST` as request method, the following HTTP response headers are configured to be returned as part of the HTTP response.

 - `Content-Security-Policy = upgrade-insecure-requests`
 - `Permissions-Policy = geolocation=(self), microphone=()`